kube-logging/kube-logging.github.io/content/docs/configuration/plugins/outputs/relabel.md

 The relabel output uses the [relabel output plugin of Fluentd](https://docs.fluentd.org/output/relabel) to route events back to a specific Flow, where they can be processed again.

-This is useful, for example, if the metadata of the message doesn’t contain the information needed for the routing decision, but the content of the message contains the required information.
-In this case, you can create a Flow that extracts the required information from the content of the message (for example, using the {{% xref "/docs/configuration/plugins/filters/grep.md" %}} or the {{% xref "/docs/configuration/plugins/filters/parser.md" %}} filter plugins), and uses the relabel output to send the message to a different Flow.
+This is useful, for example, if you need to preprocess a subset of logs differently, but then do the same processing on all messages at the end.
+In this case, you can create multiple flows for preprocessing based on specific log matchers and then aggregate everything into a single final flow for postprocessing.

 The value of the `label` parameter of the relabel output must be the same as the value of the `flowLabel` parameter of the Flow (or ClusterFlow) where you want to send the messages.